 The ophthalmology team at MedStar Health provides cutting-edge care for corneal swelling.
 Our clinicians will work to assess your corneal condition, determine underlying cause, and create a customized treatment plan.
 Your eyesight deserves expert care.

 What causes corneal swelling?

-One common cause of swelling is Fuch’s endothelial dystrophy, a heredity condition that causes a gradual loss of endothelial cells and often becomes noticeable when patients are in their 50’s.
-It can also be caused by the inflammatory effects of medical conditions like herpes simplex, eye surgery, medications, and irritation related to use of contact lenses.
+One common cause of swelling is Fuch’s endothelial dystrophy, a hereditary condition that causes a gradual loss of endothelial cells and often becomes noticeable when patients are in their 50’s.
+Corneal swelling can also be caused by the inflammatory effects of medical conditions like herpes simplex, eye surgery, medications, and irritation related to use of contact lenses.

 What are the symptoms of corneal swelling?

 Many patients seek treatment for this condition after noticing that their vision is becoming blurred.
 Other common symptoms include:

 - Glare or halos around lights

 - In severe or advanced cases, blisters may form on the surface of the eye

 Diagnostic tests for corneal swelling are completed in an outpatient setting.
 Your ophthalmologist will talk with you about your medical history and symptoms.
 Then, he or she will conduct an eye exam.
 During the exam, your ophthalmologist will look for clouding of your cornea.
 He or she may use magnifying tools, such as a slit lamp or ophthalmoscope, to get a better view of your eye.
 Your doctor may also perform an ultrasound or measure the thickness of your cornea using a process called optical pachymetry, as well as perform specialized measurements of the corneal endothelium..